Peng-Protocol/Dexhune-SS/SS/Specifications/ShockhopperFrontend.md

 For the transacted amount of the token in "Token-A Ticker or selected position".
 Defaults to the position output if a position is selected.

-Calculates margin limit for position entry, position cannot be created if the expected leverage amount exceeds the limit.
+Calculates initial and excess margin limit for position entry, position cannot be created if the expected leverage amount and excess margin exceed the limit(s).

 **1f ; Switch Button**